braxtonhall/galvanize-scheduling/README.md

 ### First Time Installation
 The development process requires installation of several dependencies.
 This includes:

-- `Node` (and `npm`).
+- `Node v10.16.3` (and `npm`).
 Both the frontend and backend systems run in Node, and npm is used to manage dependencies.
 - `Docker`.
 Used to automatically deploy dummy containers during the testing process.
 - `amazon/dynamodb-local`.
 This image is used to mock the database.
  - To install this, run `docker pull amazon/dynamodb-local`.
 This needs to done only once.